honeycombio/microservices-demo/README.md

 - **Synthetic Load Generation:** The application demo comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.

-## Local Development

-If you would like to contribute features or fixes to this app, see the [Development Guide](/docs/development-guide.md) on how to build this demo locally.

 ---